-How much car insurance does a permit driver need?
+How much car insurance for a learner's permit driver do you need?

 Do you need insurance with a provisional license?

-Some states have passed graduated licensing laws that restrict drivers under the age of 18 to a certain number of passengers or driving hours or both.
-In these states, drivers who have passed the permit phase but haven't yet received their full license are issued a provisional license.
+Some states have passed graduated driver's licensing laws that restrict drivers under the age of 18 to a certain number of passengers or driving hours or both.
+In thesecertain states, drivers who have passed the permit phase but haven't yet received their full license are issued a provisional license.

 While provisional license holders may not get the same driving privileges as everyone else, they do have the same insurance responsibilities.
 As soon as your teen receives a license that allows them to drive independently, they must carry auto insurance in all states but New Hampshire (New Hampshire still requires drivers to show financial responsibility if they're liable for injuries or damages resulting from an auto accident).

-Can you get insurance on a car with a permit?
+Can you get car insurance with a permit?